charlesRmajor/base-expo-native-project/README.md

         * Android native module still needed
     * in app purchases? (can we use the packages this was based on before?)
         * iOS:
-            * InAppUtils not kept up ... use our own version -- need to test
-            * Added to binary
+            * Working
-            * Need to test after uploading binary to app store
         * Android:
             *
 * publish to expo with screen that says it needs to be updated to whatever the person wants!!!
+* Setup Router types:
+    * swipeable tutorial/wizard style
+    * nested hierarchies
+    * standardize passing navigation links (redux state)
+* change theme in app:
+    * add other themes
+    * fix app icon
+    * language override
+* add permissions tracking to redux/OneSignal/FB Analytics
+* fix app icons -- and add instructions for updating icons (XCode & Android Studio)
+* android back button hooked up to router
+* should essential logic of MainRouter be abstracted away from app insertion point?
+* support additional default store sections from app

 ### Other Packages To Add?
 * redux-thunk
 * react-native-firebase

+* use Google Firebase (or other) to store basic retrievable app info such as:
+    * current available in-app-purchases
-* should essential logic of MainController be abstracted away from app insertion point?
+    * what version(s) of app are "dead"
+    * others?

 * get working with Expo & native at same time
 * react-router-redux??? https://github.com/reactjs/react-router-redux
 * app store signing: